Ha Giang Loop In Vietnam – All You Need To Know [2023]

 ha giang motorbike

-For those who are not competent in riding a motorbike and would prefer to take a car around the loop, this is also an option.
+For those who are not confident in riding a motorbike and would prefer to take a car around the loop, this is also an option.

-To book the car option, visit the Viator website to see customer reviews, the full itinerary, rates, and availability.
+Click the button below to see customer reviews, the full itinerary, rates, and availability.

 If you’d prefer to do the loop on your own schedule and without a guide, this is also possible, you’ll just need to organize everything yourself when you arrive in Ha Giang such as a motorbike rental, accommodations during the trip, food, water, petrol, etc.